A Residential Praying Community...

-It is likely to comprise no more than about six people, men and women, who will live and pray together for about a year at a time.
-This, in turn, will provide the energy that defines and sustains all other aspects of the life of the Priory.
+This will comprise up to six people, men and women, who will live, work and pray together for about a year at a time.
+The community will inevitably define the character of St Antony’s and sustain all other aspects of the life of the Priory.

 There is still a great deal to work out in terms of how the community will function, but essentially the idea is that it will provide an opportunity for people, at any stage of life, who may be wondering where God might be calling them next, and for whom the experience of spending some time immersed in the discipline and structure of a ‘new monastic’ religious community, and sharing a common life of work and prayer, might be powerfully transformative.

 There are four self-contained units in the cottage reserved for people wishing to spend time here on retreat, and join in with the rhythm of life.
 Each room has a sitting room with kitchen facilities, bedroom and en-suite shower room.

 Numerous church groups and other organisations also come to St Antony’s for quiet days, retreats and away days, as well as to attend the various courses, workshops and other activities in the programme.

 St Antony’s has gained a well deserved reputation for its work in support of the recovery community across the region by running a series of enormously popular ‘recovery days’.
 These have been complemented by various other wellbeing and peer mentoring programmes.